stepzen-dev/stepzen-mysql/README.md

 The first eleven lines of code define the interface, which allows us to implement our Book type multiple times.

 Notice the `@materializer` directive.
-When we query `book`, we want to be able to see information on the book's author as well, and we're able to do this by using the materializer to query author and return the name.
-It will use the authorID field to find each author.
+When we query `book`, we want to be able to see information on the book's `author` as well, and we're able to do this by using the materializer to query `author` and return the `name`.
+It will use the `authorID` field to find each `author`.

 Next, to connect the backend, we implement the interface as a concrete type with `type BookBackend implements Book...`.